ott.initializers.quadratic.initializers.QuadraticInitializer

 gw_unbalanced_correction = False

-) and include the unbalanced terms at the level of the linear problem only.Let \(P\) [num_a, num_b] be the transport matrix, cost_xx is the cost matrix of geom_xx and cost_yy is the cost matrix of geom_yy. left_x and right_y depend on the loss chosen for GW. gw_unbalanced_correction is an boolean indicating whether or not the unbalanced correction applies.
+) and include the unbalanced terms at the level of the linear problem only.Let \(P\) [num_a, num_b] be the transport matrix, cost_xx is the cost matrix of geom_xx and cost_yy is the cost matrix of geom_yy. left_x and right_y depend on the loss chosen for GW. gw_unbalanced_correction is flag indicating whether the unbalanced correction applies.
 The equation of the local cost can be written as:

 Methods